Azerbaijan shares data on daily coronavirus cases | News.az

 Azerbaijan shares data on daily coronavirus cases

-As many as 19 patients have recovered in the country over the past day.
-Thus, the number of recoveries reached 782,603.
-One patient has died in the country over the past day, pushing the nationwide death toll to 9,707.
+As many as 16 patients have recovered in the country over the past day.
+Thus, the number of recoveries reached 782,744.
+No coronavirus-related death has been recorded in Azerbaijan in the last 24 hours.
+The COVID-19 death toll in the country stands at 9,709.